As Cool as I Am (film): Plot

-Lucy (Sarah Bolger) is a self-confessed tomboy who gets on well with her father Chuck (James Marsden), but is frequently separated from him for months on end when he works in Canada.
-Her relationship with her mother Lainee (Claire Danes) is easy-going provided she keeps the house tidy.
+Lucy is a self-confessed tomboy who gets on well with her father Chuck, but is frequently separated from him for months on end when he works in Canada.
+Her relationship with her mother Lainee is easy-going provided she keeps the house tidy.
 Lucy is even allowed to drive her mother's car, even though she is too young to apply for a license.
 When her father comes back, which is only three times a year, Lucy says that she skips a whole week of school and that Lainee lies to Chuck about not having a job and stays home.
 Chuck appears to be what Lucy calls an "old-fashioned" man because he wants to provide for the family and therefore looks down upon Lainee having a job.

-After a run in with Scott Booker, who is annoying Lucy's best friend Kenny (Thomas Mann), Lucy kisses Scott in return for him not beating up Kenny.
+After a run in with Scott Booker, who is annoying Lucy's best friend Kenny, Lucy kisses Scott in return for him not beating up Kenny.
 Lucy becomes upset with herself after Scott says she is a bad kisser and wished that he hadn't been her first kiss.
 Kenny then says that memories are "malleable," so Lucy could pretend that her first kiss was Kenny and then she would slowly start to think that was true.
 Lucy decides that the only way she could believe this is if Kenny does kiss her, resulting in a friends-with-benefits type relationship.
-Meanwhile, Lainee begins to have a wandering eye for a speaker (Jeremy Sisto) that comes in to talk to Lainee's workplace.
+Meanwhile, Lainee begins to have a wandering eye for a speaker that comes in to talk to Lainee's workplace.
 Lainee eventually sleeps with him and comes home at 5:00 a.m., with Lucy still up and realizing what her mother has done.
 Chuck then comes home unexpectedly and Lucy outs Lainee's job to her father in order to make sure he doesn't find out about her mother's infidelity.
 She also reveals that she kissed two boys while her father was gone.